shaniljasani/EE461LGroup13FinalProject/CheckPoint2Readme.md

 Error prompting when incorrect login entered,

 Division of work on this project checkpoint:
-Backend: Julian, Renzo
+-Backend: Julian, Renzo
-Frontend: Shanil
+-Frontend: Shanil
-Database: Amy
+-Database: Amy
-Cloud: Madilyn
+-Cloud: Madilyn

 Items to be accomplished during phase 3:
 1. Carshare history